Ultimate Guide to the Federal Sentencing Guidelines

 - Zone A: Probation only (zero months of confinement)

 - Zone B: Probation that serves as a substitute for confinement, home detention, or imprisonment

 - Zone C: Imprisonment followed by a term of supervised release (probation)

 4. Multiple Count Adjustments

-In many cases, federal prosecutors will pursue multiple counts of multiple federal crimes.
+In many instances, federal prosecutors will pursue many counts of many federal crimes.
 If a defendant is convicted on multiple counts, the Federal Sentencing Guidelines instruct the judge to determine an appropriate “combined offense level” that takes into account the rules for incremental punishment for multiple offenses.
-The most-serious offense of which the defendant is convicted is used as the starting point for establishing the base offense level, and then the less-serious counts are used to adjust the defendant’s total sentence upward.
+The most-serious offense of which the defendant is convicted is used as the starting point for establishing the base offense level, and then the less-serious counts are used to increase their sentence.

 5. Acceptance of Responsibility and Other Adjustments

 In addition to multiple count adjustments, the Federal Sentencing Guidelines require consideration of various other adjustments in appropriate cases as well.
 These adjustments can either increase or decrease the defendant’s overall sentence.
 Examples include: